Bhadrakalpika Sūtra: Overview

 After this teaching the Buddha proceeds to enumerate the names of all the 1004 Buddhas in this current eon in a set of verses.
-The list of thousand plus (the numbers varies in the different versions) Buddhas starts with Krakucchanda, Kanakamuni, Kasyapa, Shakyamuni, and Maitreya and ends with Rochasimhakhya ("Roca, the One Called Lion").
+The list of thousand plus (the numbers varies in the different versions) Buddhas starts with Kakusandha, Kaṇakamuni, Kāśyapa, Śākyamuni, and Maitreya and ends with Rōcasiṃhākhya ("Rocha, the One Called Lion").

 Following this enumeration is the most extensive part of the entire sutra, which contains extensive accounts of the details of each Buddha in mixed prose and verse.
 This includes their birthplaces, families, physical appearance, their sangha, chief disciples, lifespans, length of their teaching career and their relics.

 The sutra then contains a third listing of the thousand plus Buddhas.
 This third enumeration (all in verse) explains the past life circumstances which lead each of the Buddhas to give rise to bodhicitta (the compassionate resolve aimed at awakening).